0xnirmal/Sample-Progression-Discovery/README.md

 I think this exercise has taught me a lot about code structuring and documentation--if these are lacking, it makes reproducing your study very difficult with limited time constraints.

 # Part III: Final Project Proposal #
 For my final project, I would like to evaluate the predictive accuracy of Gaussian Processes (GP) on gene expression data for the iPSC dataset.
-GPs have quickly gained acclaim in the scientific community for their flexibility and predictive accuracy; however, I am curious how they compare to traditional models in this domain.
+GPs have quickly gained acclaim in the scientific community for their flexibility and predictive accuracy; however, I am curious as to how they compare to traditional models in this domain.
 Specifically, the iPSC dataset contains daily (t=0 to t=15) gene expression data for iPSCs undergoing differentiation into cardiomycte cells.
 In order to determine how well this model can predict expression, for each gene and cell line, I will hold a single time step out and train a model using all N-1 data points between time (the x) and expression (the y).
 Then, using this model, I will predict expression of this gene at that time step and repeat for all time steps.
 I will do this for all genes x cell lines and then compute error statistics accordingly.
 This same process will be repeated with traditional models like linear regression and the results will be compared.

 I plan on varying my kernel and hyperparameters for the GPs and testing across a number of configurations.
+However, the real goal of this project is to determine whether the flexibility of the GP enables great predictive accuracy, or whether it dramatically encourages overfitting.

+In figure 3, we can see the flexibility the GP has to fit the data.
+Figure 3 contains a fully fitted model for both a GP (RBF kernel) and a basic linear regression.
+As we can see, the GP perfectly fits all the points while the linear regression in this situation struggles to reconsole the non-linear looking progression.

+### Figure 3 ###
 ![figure3]

+However, in figure 4, we know hold a sample out and train on all other samples and then predict on the held out sample.
+In this situation, it appears the performance between the GP and linear model is significantly closer, indicating that GP may be overfitting and a linear model may perform better in this situation.

+### Figure 4 ###
 ![figure4]

+This study aims to take a deeper look at this question in this domain.

 [figure0]: https://github.com/nkrishn9/Sample-Progression-Discovery/blob/master/figures/figure_0.png
 [figure1]: https://github.com/nkrishn9/Sample-Progression-Discovery/blob/master/figures/figure_1.png